MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/custom-picklists.md

 Choices can be created in two ways, either from the **Option Sets** list within the portal or directly within a table while creating a column.
 For more information on how to create a table, see [Create a table](data-platform-create-entity.md).

-## Creating an Choice while adding a column
+## Creating a Choice while adding a column

 1. On [powerapps.com](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc), expand the **Data** section and click or tap **Tables** in the left navigation pane.